-SEA LIFE Sydney Aquarium is home to 2 amazing dugongs - Pig and Wuru.
+SEA LIFE Sydney Aquarium is home to two amazing dugongs - Pig and Wuru.
 Both of our dugongs were orphaned in the wild and could not be re-released following their rescue.

 Video: Wuru swimming around in her oceanarium.